 - It’s when your nerves are overactive.

 - It’s just like regular pain, only it takes longer to go away.

 Having chronic pain means I have pain like (insert example for pain comparison--sprained ankle, flu, broken bone, etc.) but it doesn’t go away, and I can’t put a brace or cast on it.
-What is wrong with you?

 What’s the matter with you?